-Franklin, who was with the department 14 years, is charged with one count of assault.
+Sgt.
+Jesse Franklin, who has been with the department for 14 years, is charged with one count of assault.

-According to Hamilton County Prosecutor Joe Deters, Ballachino was arrested for disorderly conduct while intoxicated and obstructing official business and taken to the county jail on June 9.
+Deters said on June 9, Nick Ballachino was arrested for disorderly conduct while intoxicated and obstructing official business and transported to the Justice Center.

-Video from the Hamilton County Justice Center shows Franklin immediately kicking Ballachino one time in the head after he bit him, Deters said.
+Deters said video from the Justice Center shows Franklin immediately kicking Ballachino one time in the head after he bit him.

-Ballachino was taken to University of Cincinnati Medical Center, treated and released back to the jail.
+Ballachino was taken to University Hospital where he was treated and released back to the Justice Center.

-As soon as Sheriff Neil found out about the incident, he suspended Franklin’s police powers and ordered an investigation.
+As soon as Hamilton County Sheriff Jim Neil found out about the incident, the sheriff said he suspended Franklin’s police powers and ordered an investigation.

-“As Sheriff of Hamilton County, I am outraged and shocked by this egregious conduct,” Sheriff Neil said last month.
+“As Sheriff of Hamilton County, I am outraged and shocked by this egregious conduct,” Sheriff Neil said on Thursday.
 “These actions are inconsistent with our training and will not be tolerated under my watch.”

-If convicted, Franklin faces up to six months in jail.
+If convicted, Sgt.
+Franklin faces up to 6 months in the Justice Center.